pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 ## Parameter Status Messages

-PostgreSQL supports server parameters, also called server variables or, internally, Grand Unified Configuration (GUC) variables.
+PostgreSQL™ supports server parameters, also called server variables or, internally, Grand Unified Configuration (GUC) variables.
 These variables are manipulated by the `SET` command, `postgresql.conf` , `ALTER SYSTEM SET` , `ALTER USER SET`, ` ALTER DATABASE SET `, the `set_config(...)` SQL-callable function, etc. See [The PostgreSQL manual](https://www.postgresql.org/docs/current/config-setting.html).

 For a subset of these variables the server will *automatically report changes to the value to the client driver and application*.
 These variables are known internally as `GUC_REPORT` variables after the name of the flag that enables the functionality.